Where can I manage my users?

 How Units Work in a Team

 Semrush offers two ways of distributing subscription units to a team–individual limits and shared limits.
+An account admin can manage it by clicking the gear button in the upper-right corner on the User Management page.

 When you add teammates to your account, the shared limits setting applies by default.
 Shared limits allow everyone in a team to spend the overall subscription units without individual limitations.
 This spares account owners the mundane task of allocating units individually so users have freedom in spending the available account limits according to their needs.
 This setting applies to the account as a whole and all its users.